Cantera/workshop-websites/content.md

 ## Schedule

 The workshop will run 1 PM to 5 PM on Friday 22 July and 9 AM to 4 PM on Saturday 23 July 2022, with a break for lunch.
 The Friday afternoon session will cover topics for more advanced users.
-On Saturday morning, the morning session will introduce Cantera to newer users; after a lunch break, we will hold code sprints, followed by a poster session.
+On Saturday, the morning session will introduce Cantera to newer users; after a lunch break, we will hold code sprints, followed by a poster session.

 Attendees are welcome to come to the morning session, the afternoon session, or both.